-All of the fees and services described above under "audit fees," "audit-related fees," "tax fees" and "all other fees" were pre-approved by the Audit Committee.
-Pursuant to the Audit Committee charter, the Audit Committee pre-approves all audit and permissible non-audit services provided by the independent public accounting firm.
-These services may include audit services, audit-related services, tax services and other services.
+All of the fees and services described above under "audit fees" and "audit-related fees" were pre-approved by the Audit Committee.
+Pursuant to its charter, the Audit Committee pre-approves all audit and permissible non-audit services provided by the independent public accounting firm.
+These services may include audit services, auditrelated services, tax services and other services.
 In connection with the pre-approval of any permissible tax services or services related to internal control over financial reporting, the Audit Committee charter provides that the Audit Committee will discuss with the independent public accounting firm the potential impact on the firm's independence in providing such services.
 Any pre-approval is subject to receipt of details as to the service or category of services to be provided and the provision of supporting documentation at the time of approval.
 The Audit Committee may delegate pre-approval authority to one or more of its members.
 Such member must report any decisions to the Audit Committee at the next scheduled meeting.

-THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE "FOR" THE RATIFICATION OF THE APPOINTMENT OF MOSS ADAMS LLP AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE 2020 FISCAL YEAR
+THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE "FOR" THE RATIFICATION OF THE APPOINTMENT OF MOSS ADAMS LLP AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE 2021 FISCAL YEAR